DishaMT19/DS_AI_Internship/README.md

 - Task 3: The Magic of Averages (Central Limit Theorem)

   ---

+  # 📅 Day 17: SQL for Data Science – Queries, Aggregation & Integration

+**File:**
+- `src/Day 17/day17_pythonfundmentals.db`

+**Topics Covered:**
+- Introduction to SQL and its role in Data Science
+- Writing basic `SELECT` queries to retrieve data
+- Filtering records using the `WHERE` clause
+- Aggregation using `GROUP BY` with functions like `COUNT`, `SUM`, and `AVG`
+- Performing SQL JOINS to combine multiple tables
+- Integrating SQLite with Python for data analysis workflows

+**Assignments Completed:**
+- Task 1: The Database Architect (Table Creation & SELECT)

+  ---
 ### 🔑 Key Concepts Covered

 - Development environment setup and tool configuration